Hami-Tee/Hami-Tee/README.md

-- 👋 Hi, I’m Hamilton Lumbani Tembo
+- 👋 Hi, I’m Lumbani Tembo
 - 👀 I’m interested in ...
-Learning anything about technology
+Learning anything tech-related
 - 🌱 I’m currently learning ...
-Android dev, UI/UX design, soon will switch on learning Node.js and React
+Vanilla CSS, React Js and Node.js
 - 💞️ I’m looking to collaborate on ...
-Android developement (specifically with java)
+Web development gigs
--     I'm currently working on ... digital learning(resources) mobile app for high school students
+-     I'm currently working on .....
+A website for a charitable NGO
 - 📫 How to reach me ...on tembohamilton@gmail.com ,https://twitter.com/itsHamiTee, https://www.linkedin.com/in/hamilton-tembo

 <!---